slinga-homebrew/Save-Game-Copier/README.md

 MODE is not detected.
 Make sure you use the game_cure_for_mode.cue otherwise the MODE will not be detected.

+## Adding New Backend Devices
+See [backends/README.MD](https://github.com/slinga-homebrew/Save-Game-Copier/blob/master/backends/README.md) for notes on how to add a new backend device to Save Game Copier.

 ## Saturn Save Games Collect Project
 Want to share your save games on the web?
 Send them to the [Save Games Collect](https://ppcenter.webou.net/pskai/savedata/) project.
 Made by Cafe-Alpha, the author of the Gamer's Cartridge.
 Please submit your ".BUP" files.